How to choose who inherits your estate

 ✅ Stocks and shares

-✅ Pensions
+✅ Jewellery

 And here are a few things that aren’t included in your residuary estate: